 Previously, Yonit co-founded Afikim with Rabbi Dr. Danny Tropper as well as managed programs that integrate religion and value-based standpoints to empower school children.
 In addition, she founded the six-year Ruth Korman Pelech school in Kiryat Ekron, an integrative feminist orthodox school for girls.

 Yousef Abu Jaffar

-Ghalia is the Vice President of the Rayan Center in the Negev, Alfanar.
-Prior to moving to this position, Ghalia served as the assistant director of the Ryan Center.
-A joint project of the Ministry of Economy and JDC Israel, the Ryan Center promotes employment opportunities for Bedouins in Israel’s southern region.
+Ghalia serves as Director of Economic Development, Yanabia.
+Previously he served as Vice President of the Rayan Center in the Negev, after working as the Center's Assistant Director.
+The Rayan Center is a joint project of the Ministry of Economy and JDC Israel which promotes employment opportunities for Bedouins in Israel’s southern region.
 The Center is operated by Al-Fanar, an Arab-led social venture specializing in workforce development.
-Before taking on the role of assistant director, Ghalia managed the beneficiaries’ division and oversaw the community department where she developed a model to encourage the integration of Bedouin workers across communities.
+Before taking on the role of Assistant Director, Ghalia managed the Beneficiaries’ Division and oversaw the Community Department, where she developed a model to encourage the integration of Bedouin workers across communities.